-- 1. Use of an alphabetized bibliography or reference list assumes that your document contains footnotes, parenthetical author-date notes, or endnotes (not references) at the end of your chapters.
+- 1. Use of an alphabetized bibliography or reference list assumes that your document contains footnotes, parenthetical author-date notes, or endnotes.
 Note: A bibliography or reference list is not permitted at the end of a chapter.
 This is not a journal article.
 It must be formatted as a thesis or dissertation. - 2.
 If you use parenthetical author-date notes, always place the publication date following the author's name in the reference list. - 3.
 Most science/social science documents use the number citations that are keyed to a complete list of numbered references in the back matter.